sul-dlss/gis-robot-suite/README.md

 * `reset-geowebcache` :: Reset GeoWebCache for the layer
 * `finish-gis-delivery-workflow` :: Connect to public and restricted GeoServers to verify layer
 * `reload-geoserver` :: Automatically reload the GeoServer
+* `metadata-cleanup` :: Remove the staging druid tree for the working druid
 * `start-accession-workflow` :: Start accessionWF

 Data Wrangling